macmyname/stress_monitoring_wearable_biosensors/README.md

 Shaffer, F., & Ginsberg, J. P. (2017).
 An Overview of Heart Rate Variability Metrics and Norms.
 Frontiers in Public Health, 5, 258. https://doi.org/10.3389/fpubh.2017.00258

 ChatGPT by OpenAI (2025).
-Used for code troubleshooting, technical writing, and insight formulation.
+Used for code troubleshooting, and technical writing.